-Often abbreviated to “SJTs”, a Situational Judgement Test is a type of psychological test measuring an individual’s behaviour and attitudes to work-related scenarios and assess how they approach situations encountered in the workplace.
+Often abbreviated to “SJTs”, a Situational Judgement Test is a type of psychological test which measures an individual’s behaviour and attitudes to work-related scenarios.
+It also assess how they approach situations encountered in the workplace.

-These scenarios are reflective of a real-life aspect of a job, and require the individual to judge which is the most effective course of action to take if faced with the situation from the possible actions suggested.
+These scenarios are reflective of a real-life aspect of a job.
+They require a candidate to judge which is the most effective course of action to take if faced with the situation from the possible actions suggested.

 With SJTs, recruiters can measure the following dimensions:

-Problem solving: ability to accurately assess a problem and effectively arrive to an excellent solution: solve problems, find solutions or identify creative ideas.
+Problem solving: ability to accurately assess a problem and effectively arrive at an effective solution: solve problems, find solutions or identify creative ideas.
 Employers are looking for analytical skills, critical thinking.

 Interpersonal skills: ability to get on with other people and work with them efficiently is considered as a key competency.
 Most jobs require employees to work in a team and/or have interactions with other people.

-Organisation skills: ability to organise the work depending constraints (time, results, objectives, money, resources).
+Organisation skills: ability to organise the work depending on certain constraints (time, results, objectives, money, resources).

-You have just had your monthly review & your line manager has praised you for your work & you feel happy with the outcome of the review.
+You have just had your monthly review.
+Your line manager has praised you for your work and you feel happy with the outcome of the review.
 You are also delighted that they have not noticed that you are still unable to use one of the IT applications required for your role.
 Up until now, you have been able to ask a colleague to do this for you.
-You know that this must improve but you only have another 6 weeks in this placement.
+You know that this must improve but you only have another six weeks in this placement.
 What action would you take?

 - Be delighted for the praise & agree with the positive feedback from your manager.
 After the meeting, arrange with your colleague to give you the training you need so that you will be able to complete all aspects of the role efficiently.